 The courses involve intensive face-to-face sessions (minimally 25 hours), assigned readings and critical reviews completed before the students meet in the classroom, and significant written research papers or project assignments due 60 days afterwards.
 Some courses will be taught in English with simultaneous translation and other courses will be taught in Korean.

 In addition candidates will complete two mentored, context-based courses related to their specific vocational leadership context.
-The mentored, context-based courses will follow specific templates and the candidates will develop their personalized learning process for these courses as part of the KDMin 900 course requirements.
+The mentored, context-based courses will follow specific templates and the candidates will develop their personalized learning process for these courses as part of the KDMN 900 course requirements.
 These courses are completed in January – March and June to August in between the first, second and third on campus course sequences.
 These courses include the following components:

-- As each project is developed the candidate will identify and propose a mentor who can collaborate with the faculty person leading KDMin 900 in guiding, coaching and evaluating the student’s achievement of specified outcomes.
+- As each project is developed the candidate will identify and propose a mentor who can collaborate with the faculty person leading KDMN 900 in guiding, coaching and evaluating the student’s achievement of specified outcomes.

 - The goal is for the candidate to develop some skill in active learning.
 This is an adult learning practice whereby an individual is able to learn through his or her leadership experience through guided reflection and evaluation.